 March 15, 2021

-As outlined in the video below, if you’re using a PWM fan, all you have to do is connect it’s power lead to one of the Pi’s 5V pins, ground to ground, and the PWM lead to a GPIO pin as specified below.
-For simpler fans with only a power and ground input, you’ll need to add a transistor to provide it with enough current.
-You can also use the EZ Fan2 board that I designed as a sort of plug-and-play transistor solution, including a flyback diode and current-limiting resistor.
+As outlined in the video below, if you’re using a PWM fan, all you have to do for control is connect its power lead to one of the Pi’s 5V pins, ground to ground, and the PWM lead to the appropriate GPIO pin.
+For simpler fans with only a power and ground input, you’ll need to add a transistor to control current from the 5V source.
+The EZ Fan2 board, that I designed, works for this purpose as a plug-and-play transistor unit, including a flyback diode and current-limiting resistor.

 From the Raspberry Pi OS GUI, click on the Raspberry button, then select Preferences > Raspberry Pi Configuration.
 Click on the Performance tab, then select the Fan Enable radio button.
 Below this you can select the GPIO pin that you’d like to use, as well as the temperature at which it should come on.
 Restart and you’re good to go!

 Alternatively, you can set things up via the terminal.
 Input sudo raspi-config.
-Scroll down to Performance Options > Fan, and follow the prompts to enable temperature control.
+Select Performance Options > Fan, and follow the prompts to enable temperature control.
 Select the GPIO pin, and select at which temperature it should come on (between 60 and 120ºC, which is the same on the GUI interface).
-It then asks you if you want to reboot, and once that is done, your fan is temperature activated.
+It then asks you if you want to reboot, and once that is done, the fan is temperature activated.

-If you’d like to test things out, you could perhaps go “brute force” with a hairdryer or similar, but a better and more convenient way would be to do a stress test.
+If you’d like to test things out, you could go “brute force” with a hairdryer or similar, but a better and more convenient way would be to perform a processor stress test.
 Core Electronics has a nice guide on how to do this, which I’ve used to verify my setup.

 Jeremy Cook is a freelance tech journalist and engineering consultant with over 10 years of factory automation experience.
-An avid maker and experimenter, you can follow him on Twitter [https://twitter.com/JeremySCook], or see his electromechanical exploits on the Jeremy S. Cook YouTube Channel! [https://www.youtube.com/c/jeremyscook]
+An avid maker and experimenter, you can follow him on Twitter, or see his electromechanical exploits on the Jeremy Cook YouTube Channel!